 Data Communication and Physical Security Infrastructure

 Within the last few years, building design has begun to utilize integrated data communication and physical security infrastructure.
 As buildings compete for occupancy, building-integrated, IP-enabled data communications networks (structured cabling, copper, fiber, and associated connectivity solutions including wireless connectivity) have become standard.
-At the same time, building-integrated physical security (surveillance, access control, carbon monoxide monitoring and fire alarm/suppression systems) have also become necessities.
-Utilizing an IP-enabled data communication network manages costs making it not only possible, but practical as well.
+At the same time, building-integrated physical security (surveillance, access control, carbon monoxide monitoring, and fire alarm/suppression systems) has also become a necessity.
+Utilizing an IP-enabled data communication network manages costs, making it not only possible but practical as well.

 Making the "Smart" Decision